Green Beer and Israelites

 A Day Unlike Any Other

-As the years went by, I loosened my tight opinions on the subject of holidays a bit, but I couldn’t shake the back-of-the-mind thoughts that the whole concept was just wrong.
+As the years flowed by, I loosened my tight opinions on the subject of holidays a bit, but I couldn’t shake my back-of-the-mind thoughts that the whole concept was just wrong.

-Even after last year’s adventures, when my girlfriend came to Missouri to celebrate Christmas with my family and then having a wild and crazy night of clubbing for New Year, I was pretty sure that I was just falling for the hype.
+Even after last year’s adventures, when my girlfriend came to Missouri to celebrate Christmas with my family, followed by a wild and crazy night of clubbing for New Year, I was pretty sure that I was just falling for the hype.

 This last Thanksgiving though, was different.